naala89/apiopenstudio/OPEN-SOURCE.md

 desktop/tablet app for creating/editing/deleting resources

-datagator will only contain the tried amd tested features from the open source version
+gaterdata will only contain the tried amd tested features from the open source version

 web
 ---